Events

 Concrete and Stone: Conserving Maltese Modernism

-The Kamra tal-Periti are organising a series of public seminars dedicated to Modernist architecture in Malta, a period that has played a significant role in shaping the island’s built environment yet remains relatively under-represented within mainstream cultural narratives.
+The Kamra tal-Periti are organising a series of public seminars dedicated to Maltese Modernism, a period that has played a significant role in shaping the island’s built environment yet remains relatively under-represented within mainstream cultural narratives.

 Organised by the Kamra’s Policy Committee on Heritage, the series will consist of five curated seminars, aimed at a broad audience including architecture and design professionals, heritage practitioners, students, property owners, and members of the public with an interest in architecture, culture, and Malta’s post-war history.
 Through a combination of lectures, case studies, and discussions, the events will highlight the architectural, social, and cultural value of modernist buildings, while fostering dialogue and networking among stakeholders.

-The Seminars will be held every two weeks, starting Wednesday 11th March.
+The Seminars will be held every two weeks, starting Wednesday 11th March, between 5:30 and 8:30 in the evening.
 Refreshments and Networking opportunities will follow and are open for all.
 Various guest speakers will be addressing the audience throughout the series, covering themes such as What Makes Maltese Modernism?, ‘Conservation of Reinforced Concrete’ and ‘Challenges in Protecting Modernist Architecture

 This PDF contains the full programme of the event.
 Please follow the schedule to know the timing and order of all seminars.